Rpascar1/railsJsAPI/README.md

 This is a modified pig game variant app that stores player data in a JSON Object and displays game stats.
 If a player already exists the profile is used and stats updated via the rails API and Postegres Database.
 No password is necessary a player is created or found and used by typing in a player name.

+See it live here = https://tossacoin.herokuapp.com/
+Please be aware that since this app is hosted on Heroku there may be a loading period.

 ## Installation
 clone this repo git@github.com:Rpascar1/railsJsAPI.git